zchu/tidydata/README.md

 1. Please install the dplyr package if you haven't done so.
 You can use install.packages("dplyr") to install the package.
 2. Set the working directory as the folder of samsung data such as ".../UCI HAR Dataset"
-3. Run the data, the output file tidydata.txt will be in your working directory.
+3. Run the code, the output file tidydata.txt will be generated in your working directory.